-- How does the difference between the two calculated rates (2007, and 2016 using the 2015-2040 data set) compare with the difference in the actual rate increase over the same period of time? - Does the current rate meet the fair-share or pro-rata objective of the County Code?
+- How does the difference between the two calculated rates (2007, and 2016 using 2015 data) compare with the difference in the actual rate over the same period of time? - Does the current rate meet the fair-share or pro-rata objective of the County Code?